Next Peer-to Peer class, Wednesdays starting August 14

 NAMI Peer-to-Peer is an eight-session recovery-focused course for adults with mental health conditions.
-The next class is tentatively scheduled for the fall of 2019 on Fridays from 2:00-4:00 pm.
+The next class is scheduled for Wednesdays from 2:00-4:00 pm.
 This free and confidential opportunity offers respect, understanding, encouragement and hope.

 Educational Family Discussion Group